OrbitalEnterprises/eve-market-strategies/eve-market-strategies.md

 ![Profit Histogram - 2M ISK or less](img/ex10_cell14.PNG)

 We see from this zoomed in view that a reasonable number of examples exist up until 1M ISK, after which opportunity counts drop significantly.
 How significant is this distribution?
-One way to understand significance is to determine the count and profit of opportunites outside of this range:
+One way to understand significance is to determine the count and profit of opportunities outside of this range:

 ![Count and Profit above 1M ISK](img/ex10_cell15.PNG)